Nnevalti/Nnevalti/README.md

 📚 Studying at 42 - Paris

-💼 Previously in a Fixed-term contract at [SoundX](https://www.soundx.fr/) in R&D as a Software Engineer
+💼 Working as a freelance since Noember 2023

-🛠 Working on ping and IoT
+🛠 Working on Nmap

 ## Languages